samanthaweglinski/AirBnB/API_doc.md

     ```json
     {
-      "message": "Propertycouldn't be found",
+      "message": "Property couldn't be found",
       "statusCode": 404
     }
     ```

-## Create a Review for a Property based on the Spot's id
+## Create a Review for a Property based on the Property's id

 Create and return a new review for a Property specified by id.